Lavenderland is a Metro Vancouver flower-themed attraction. It features a few acres of purple flowers at a farm in Richmond.

 Admission to the Lavender Field

-Throughout the year, even when the lavender field is closed, the site’s gift shop remains open (most of the time at least).
-Its hours of operation are from 10:00 am to 5:00 pm on weekends and from 10:00 am to 4:00 pm on weekdays (except for Tuesdays when it opens at 11:00 am).
+Throughout the year, even when the lavender field is closed, the site’s gift shop remains open.
+Its hours of operation are from 10:00 am to 4:00 pm from Friday to Sunday during the offseason.
+In the summer the gift shop is open daily from 10:00 am to 8:00 pm.

 Where and When